🎉 BOOK A FREE CONSULTATION NOW 🎉

 When in doubt: ask an expert.
 With or without a prenup, seeking legal advice is prudent when purchasing the property.
 Financial advisors and attorneys can provide guidance on the specific laws in your jurisdiction, potential risks, and strategies to protect your interests when making this monumental purchase!

-Create a Postnup
+Create a postnuptial agreement

 While not a 1-1 substitute for a prenuptial agreement, a postnuptial agreement is one way you can make sure you protect property purchased during marriage.
 A postnuptial agreement or “postnup” is similar to a prenup but it is executed AFTER getting married (a prenup is executed before the marriage).
 A postnup can outline the rights and responsibilities of each spouse concerning the property you want to buy.
 This document can address issues such as ownership percentages, contribution records, and potential scenarios in the event of separation, divorce, and even death.